On Time, First Time, Every Time

 - Make sure your child arrives at school on time.
 This encourages habits of good timekeeping and reduces any possible classroom disruption.
 If your child arrives after the register has closed without a good reason, this will be recorded as an ‘unauthorised’ absence for that session.

-- If your child has to miss school it is vital that you let the school know the reason for his/her absence on the first morning of the absence by 10am.
+- If your child has to miss school, it is vital that you let the school know the reason for his/her absence on the first morning of the absence by 8.30am.

-You can do this by contacting the Oak Academy attendance and absence line on: 01202 242300
+You can do this by contacting the Oak Academy attendance officer Michelle Evans on the absence line: 01202 242300.

 Authorised and Unauthorised Absence